decentralized-identity/credential-manifest/spec/spec.md

 [[def:Credential Fulfillment, Credential Fulfillments]] ~ Credential Fulfillments are objects embedded within target claim negotiation formats that unify the presentation of [[ref:Claims]] to a [[ref:Holder]] in accordance with the output an [[ref:Issuer]] specified in a [[ref:Credential Manifest]].
 See [Credential Fulfillment](#credential-fulfillment).

+## Versioning

+As this specification evolves, so will its object models.
+Future iterations of the specifications should aim to provide backwards-compatibility and minimize breaking changes.
+To track the evolution of this specification, all object models this specification defines ****MUST**** include a `version` property, corresponding to the revision of the specification the object models comport with.

+Versioning is to be done following [Semantic Versioning 2.0.0 rules](https://semver.org/spec/v2.0.0.html):

+1. MAJOR version when you make incompatible changes,
+2. MINOR version when you add functionality in a backwards compatible manner, and
+3. PATCH version when you make backwards compatible bug fixes.

 ## Credential Manifest